State Sen. Bryce Reeves enters race for GOP nod to challenge Rep. Spanberger

 “I have a proven track record of winning in a Democrat district, running against a female Democrat, and I think we’ve done a lot of good bipartisan things and work for the people in my community,” he said.

 Reeves’s platform taps into the some of the same issues that have riled up the GOP base during the state’s gubernatorial race.
 He warns that the “left is infecting our schools with anti-American ideals like Critical Race Theory” and puts “election integrity” at the top of his platform.
-Reeves said he did not believe voter fraud was a problem in Virginia affecting the election but said he could not say for sure at the federal level because he did not know.
-In Congress, he said, he would push for policies such as voter ID while opposing bills such as the John Lewis Voting Rights Act supported by Democrats.
+Reeves said he did not believe voter fraud was a problem in Virginia affecting the 2020 presidenetial election but said he could not say for sure at the federal level because he did not know.
+In Congress, he said, he would push for policies such as requiring voter ID while opposing bills such as the John Lewis Voting Rights Act supported by Democrats.

 So far, no Democrats have filed to run in a primary against Spanberger, who has more than $2.4 million on hand.